yzdxs/learn-anything/readme.md

 	- CHECK: - check this, perhaps it is not true

 - arrows can either serve as **dependency arrows**
-	- you probably need to understand this first to get this node
+	- you probably need to understand this first to get understand this node
 - or as **direction arrows**
 	- usually used in book annotations
 	- brings direction to information so everything flows from on node to the next